Custom Ink: Acquisitions

 On February 4, 2016, Custom Ink acquired the Los Angeles company Represent.com, which helps celebrities sell limited-run T-shirts and merchandise to fans and followers.
+Represent was later acquired by Cameo in 2021.

-In 2019, CustomInk purchased Sidestep, a website and mobile app that strictly sells concert merchandise.
-The acquisition was done through CustomInk's subsidiary Represent.
+In 2019, Custom Ink purchased Sidestep, a website and mobile app that strictly sells concert merchandise.
+The acquisition was done through Custom Ink's at-the-time subsidiary Represent.

-In November 2021, the company purchased New York City-based giveaway startup Swag.com for an undisclosed amount.
+In November 2021, the company purchased New York City-based Swag.com for an undisclosed amount.
+Swag.com is an online design and ordering company for corporate swag and gifting.

 Two months later, in January 2022, the company acquired Printfection, a swag management platform.
+Printfection's clients include Salesforce, HubSpot, and Zendesk.